chrismcband/takeyourmeds/README.md

 ## Set up
 Assuming you have installed node and mongodb correctly and can execute the `node` command and have a mongodb daemon running (try running the command line `mongo` client, if that doesn't work, try starting the daemon `mongod`)
+1. Install npm packages.
+At project root directory run `npm install`.

-1. Make sure the mongodb daemon is running (try using the command line `mongo` client, if that fails start the daemon using `mongod` or `sudo service mongodb start` on ubunu.
+2. Make sure the mongodb daemon is running (try using the command line `mongo` client, if that fails start the daemon using `mongod` or `sudo service mongodb start` on ubunu.
-2. In project directory run `node express/install.js`, this interactive script tells you it will install some base dummy data to get your started.
+3. In project directory run `node express/install.js`, this interactive script tells you it will install some base dummy data to get your started.
 Press enter when asked.
-3. If step 2 went ok, you should see some output in the terminal about the objects that were inserted in the database.
+4. If step 3 went ok, you should see some output in the terminal about the objects that were inserted in the database.
 You may need to copy the _id field of the patient, in the client router index (public/js/router.js index function), there is some code to fetch a patient by id.
 Paste the id of the patient that was inserted into the database here so the index function will work.

 # Running the server